romilly/start-apl/manuscript/Chapter3.md

 The additional sales data would look like this:

 ~~~~~~~~
-      new_sales_data←3 2⍴10 9 5 9 6 8
+      new_sales_data←3 2⍴7 9 5 9 6 8
       new_sales_data
-10 9
+7 9
 5 9
 6 8
 ~~~~~~~~

 You can catenate it to the existing data like this:

 ~~~~~~~~
-    international_sales, new_sales_data
+     international_sales,new_sales_data
-7 4 6 8 10
+7 4 6 8 7
 7 6 6 9 9

 8 5 5 4 5
 7 4 6 8 9

 6 7 6 5 6
 7 4 6 9 8
 ~~~~~~~~

-I> You didn't assign the result of the catenation, so it displayed in your session but the international_sales array was unchanged.
+I> Once again, you didn't assign the result of the catenation, so the international_sales array was unchanged.

-Similarly, you could catenate an extra country like this:
+You could catenate the data for an extra country like this:

 ~~~~~~~~
     international_sales⍪2 4⍴9 8 9 8 7 8 6 9